Are You Struggling to Feel Accepted, Safe and Whole?

 All people have an inherent dignity, and with help, you can begin to believe in your human worth, even when the outside world throws challenges your way.
 You are deserving of love and care.
 Coaching for QTPOC issues can help you begin to discover your community and your capacity for self-love.
 By exploring yourself and embracing your identity, you can discover healing and enjoy a rich, raw aliveness.

-You may believe that coaching for QTPOC can help you feel more whole, but still have questions or concerns…
+You may believe that counseling or coaching for QTBIPOC can help you feel more whole, but still have questions or concerns…

-Coaching is an investment in your long-term well-being.
-While coaching itself is not life-long, it can be deeply life-changing.
+Counseling and coaching is an investment in your long-term well-being.
+While working with someone itself is not life-long, it can be deeply life-changing.
 You are worth this investment.
 In addition, when I am able to I offer reduced fees for those who are struggling financially.
-If monetary concerns make coach very difficult for you, I still encourage you to reach out and share your situation.
+If monetary concerns make working with me very difficult for you, I still encourage you to reach out and share your situation.
 I can help you discover free resources and support in your community.

 I feel ashamed of who I am.
 How can I talk about myself?